cysouw/diathesis/text/c04_reflexive.md

 In contrast, verbs with the following valency patterns are unattested, or only attested rarely in special collocations:

 - Nominative + dative *sich*
-- Nominative + dative *sich* + goeverned preposition
+- Nominative + dative *sich* + governed preposition
 - Nominative + dative *sich* + genitive
 - Nominative + accusative *sich* + dative

-Comparing these two groups, the generalization can be formulated that dative *sich* is only possible when there is an accusative argument present and the accusative *sich* is not possible with a dative argument present.
+Comparing these two groups, the generalisation can be formulated that dative *sich* is only possible when there is an accusative argument present and the accusative *sich* is not possible with a dative argument present.

 ### --- Obligatory accusative reflexive pronouns --- {.unnumbered}